eduardosanzb/eduardosanzb/notes/python-poc/python-poc.tdd.md

 This project aims to build a personal assistant for managing WhatsApp messages.
 It will summarize daily messages, track important conversations, provide reply reminders, and offer AI-powered reply suggestions, all while prioritizing user privacy by keeping data and LLM processing local.

+This project will be used as a portfolio & personal software.

 **Problems to Solve**:
 1. **Message Management**: Efficiently summarize and track relevant WhatsApp messages.
 2. **Reply Reminders**: Implement reminders for important messages or pending responses.